-Forest Health Grant Program
+Forest Health Program now accepting grant applications!

 Project activities funded by CAL FIRE's Forest Health Grant Program may include:

 - Pest management

 - Conservation easements and/or land acquisition through the Forest Legacy Program

 - Local, state, and federal agencies including federal land management agencies;

 - Non-profit 501(c)(3) organizations (e.g., fire safe councils, land trusts.)

 Forest Health projects must further the regulatory goals of the Global Warming Solutions Act of 2006.